Friday, April 26, 2024

 Free Flowing Environments: The First Phase

 flashing vision-sequences; sounds cascaded up and down, chirped melodiously in mechanical birdsong, and slept in slowly undulating drones, like waves on an alien ocean.
 The music has a visceral pull, but it’s a physicality that takes you outside your own body.
-The listening experience is often like astral projection or soul flight, disembodied travel through elemental and supernatural forces.
+The listening experience is like astral projection or soul flight, disembodied travel through elemental and supernatural forces.
 And in the space age imagination, this sort of travel can take you far beyond Earth's atmosphere.
 As in prehistoric cave paintings, the cosmos is foregrounded while the human subject is barely there.

 The simplest form of audio animation is the sound effect.
 As lofty and uncompromising as this epoch was, its roots were in a more utilitarian notion of diegetic sound.
 Pierre Schaeffer had years of experience creating effects for radio by the time he formally began the project of musique concrète, and his early collaborations with Pierre Henry often reflect the narrative and imagistic beginnings of his work with sound.
 The BBC Radiophonic Workshop followed a similar trajectory, with origins in simple effect-generation evolving into more elaborate musical projects.
 In America, Tod Dockstader designed sounds for